kuviman/linksider/website/content/bevy-jam/_index.md

 Yes.
 I would recommend bevy to people who want to learn Rust by creating a game.

-It does not require a deep understanding of lifetimes etc and maybe you dont need to fight the borrow checker too much.
+It does not require a deep understanding of lifetimes etc and maybe you dont need to fight the borrow checker too much, so especially if you are coming from a different language I feel like bevy is a good choice.

-## Would I use bevy again?
+## Will I use bevy again?

 At this point I don't think I will, the reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like i am giving up on Rust features that make it such a great language.

 Instead I will try do despaghettify my game code in some other way.
-At least I can rely on my code and I have this feeling of "If it compiles it runs" which I dont have when using bevy.
+I still can rely on my code and I have this feeling of "If it compiles it runs" which I dont have when using bevy.

-Here's some thoughts from other people:
+Here's some stuff that I find interesting from other people:

 - <https://molentum.me/blog/starframe-architecture/>
 - <https://github.com/kvark/froggy>
 - <https://www.anthropicstudios.com/2019/06/05/entity-systems/>
 - TODO: Nertsal experiment

+I feel like there should be something better available for Rust, but it has not been discovered yet